-The second financial duty requires Health Boards to prepare and have approved by the Welsh Ministers a rolling three-year integrated medium-term plan.
+The second financial duty requires Health Boards to prepare and have approved by the Welsh Ministers a rolling three-year integrated medium term plan.
 This duty is an essential foundation to the delivery of sustainable quality health services.
-A Health Board will be deemed to have met this duty for 2022-23 if it submitted a 2022 to 2025 plan approved by its Board to the Welsh Ministers.
+A Health Board will be deemed to have met this duty for 2021-22 if it submitted a 2019-20 to 2021-22 plan approved by its Board to the Welsh Ministers who then approved it by the 30 June 2019.
+This duty is unchanged from 2019-20 as the duty to prepare a new three-year plan for the period 2021-22 to 2023-24 was paused due to the pandemic, leaving the previous year's duty in place.

-As shown in Note 2.3 to the Financial Statements, the Health Board did not meet its second financial duty to have an approved three-year integrated medium-term plan in place for the period 2022-25.
+As shown in Note 2.3 to the Financial Statements, the Health Board did not meet its second financial duty to have an approved three-year integrated medium term plan in place for the period 2019-20 to 2021-22.

+Adrian Crompton

-Adrian Crompton Auditor General for Wales 25 August 2023
+Auditor General for Wales

+26 August 2022